wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/readme.md

 # How-to Guides

-How-to guides provide step-by-step instructions including sample code that you can follow to complete a specific task.
+How-to guides provide instructions including sample code that you can follow to complete a specific task.

 [**Retrieving information from the blockchain**](/en/building-apps/how-to/basic/retrieve)